ericinlinux/BDiSN_Assignment_5/source/ASSIGNMENT_05.md

 * **Required:** [Java Runtime Environment - http://www.java.com/nl/download/index.jsp](http://www.java.com/nl/download/index.jsp)
 * **Remark:** update your Gephi when requested.

+*Some students were having problems to make Gephi work.
+If your system is saying that Java 1.8 is not installed, and you've installed it, just find the file where it is installed (usually inside the Program Files folder) and go to the gephi/etc/gephi.conf file on your computer and set the path for the jdkhome to the folde where your Java is installed.*

 ##### Gephi Tutorials

 * [Quick Start Tutorial - https://gephi.org/users/quick-start/](https://gephi.org/users/quick-start/)